koleffel/fedora-install/README.md

  Basic script to help you with the top 10 things i usually do after new Fedora install .

-  After you download the file , Extract it , open the folder and make the "FEDORA" file  executable with :
+  After you download the file , Extract it , open the folder and make the "install_all" file  executable with :

- chmod +x fedora
+ chmod +x install_all

  or right click on the file , go to the permissions tab and check the "make executable"